sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

 failure simply by rerunning the entire job.
 This is implicitly the strategy in Spark, which does not attempt to recover any in-progress jobs.
 The faster your queries, the simpler your recovery strategy needs to be.

+### Job Recovery During `commitJob()`

+This is not possible; a failure during job commit requires the entire job to be reexecuted after cleaning up the destination directory.

 ### `mergePaths(FileSystem fs, FileStatus src, Path dest)` Algorithm